plotly/plotly.github.io/_posts/falcon/2018-07-23-view-and-edit-scheduled-queries-falcon.md

       img: "![Query Details Logged In View](/static/images/falcon/scheduled-queries-tab/06-query-details-logged-in-view.png)"
  - title: Edit a Query
    sub-steps:
-    - copy: "Selecting *EDIT* will give you the ability to change the name, SQL, and schedule of your query."
+    - copy: "Selecting *EDIT* will give you the ability to change the name, SQL syntax, and schedule of your query."
       img: "![Edit Query](/static/images/falcon/scheduled-queries-tab/07-edit-query.png)"

 ---